Request Assessment

 Who do you want to actively guide down the funnel?
 Who will receive value from your marketing communications?

-You shouldn’t be repeatedly sending the same automated emails to stale contacts, and the marketing contact pricing structure gives companies a financial incentive to keep their database clean and up to date.
+You shouldn't be relentlessly dispatching automated emails to stale contacts.
+HubSpot's marketing contact pricing model offers companies a financial motivation to maintain a clean and updated database.

 Quinn Kanner